sokolikp/quartet/README.md

 ```

 2) As a patient, if I score moderate depression or higher, I want to be presented with three options for therapists that I can select from.

+##Philosophy

+This app is built using Gulp, Browserify, and React.
+Only require dependencies where necessary.
+Strive for clean, modular, and short code.
+Long files and functions should be abstracted into smaller components.
+There should be a single render invocation, and therefore a single point of entry.
+App.js servers as the main entry point to this application.